What is a Capital Campaign?

 The source/channel of the message – How your message is getting to people.
 Will your letter go snail mail or email?
 Will your board members give speeches or your volunteers?
 Will you use Social Media, YouTube, radio, TV, or something else?

 The audience of the message – Who needs to receive which message?
-Sometimes the beneficiaries of the campaign will be the receiver of message, sometimes people who support your cause will receive the message, and sometimes the person who receives a particular message will be an influencer who you don’t even expect to donate but who will have influence on people who will donate.
+Sometimes the beneficiaries of the capital campaign will be the receiver of message, sometimes people who support your cause will receive the message, and sometimes the person who receives a particular message will be an influencer - someone you don’t expect to donate but who will have influence on people who will donate.

-IS THIS EVERYTHING TO KNOW ABOUT A CAMPAIGN?
+IS THIS EVERYTHING TO KNOW ABOUT A CAPITAL CAMPAIGN?